 |PNY 64GB SDXC U3||87.9 MB/s||61.6 MB/s||42.62 MB/s||9.10 MB/s||Amazon|

 |Samsung 64GB SDXC EVO U1||43.9 MB/s||22.7 MB/s||22.08 MB/s||9.96 MB/s||Amazon|

-The Sandisk Extreme Pro UHS-II performed really poor, however, this happens with Fujifilm cameras sometimes.
-I'm not sure why, but sometimes if the card isn't seated perfect or something, the card will perform very slow.
+The Sandisk Extreme Pro UHS-II performed really poorly, however, this happens with Fujifilm cameras sometimes.
+I’m not sure why, but sometimes if the card isn’t seated perfectly or something, the card will perform very slowly.
 Taking the card out and putting it back in sometimes fixes this.
-Unfortunately I didn't catch this until after I sent the camera back.
+Unfortunately, I didn’t catch this until after I sent the camera back.